kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms.md

 *Emergence & arrival timing estimation*

-Pink salmon emergence varies greatly within and among populations due to variation in spawn timing and thermal habitat.
-To estimate the distribution of emergence timing we first use our spawn timing model (eq.$\ref{eq3}$) to predict the mean spawn date at temperature monitoring sites throughout the Fraser River basin.
-To capture the variation spawn timing contributes to emergence estimates, we sampled a t-distribution 1000 times using our estimate mean and standard error values for each site.
-We then accumulated degree-days and days to emergence from our spawn date estimates and retain dates where the probability of emergence is greater than 0 and less than 100% according to our degree-day emergence model (i.e., eq.$\ref{eq1}$).
-This process results in distributions of emergence dates for each site and year water temperature data is available.
+Pink salmon emergence varies within and among populations.
+To capture parental and developmental contributions to variation in emergence timing we propogated error from our spawn timing model (e.g., eq.$\ref{eq3}$) to our emergence model (e.g., eq.$\ref{eq1}$).
+Defined by our spawn timing model's predicted mean spawn date and standard error estimates, we sampled prediction site t-distributions 1000 times, thereby capturing model uncertainty.
+Using these spawn date estimates, we then accumulated degree-days ($\mathrm{CDD}_{T_{0},s}$) and days to emergence, calculating the probability of emergence each day.

+Thermal accumulation ($\mathrm{CDD}_{T_{0},s}$) was calculated by summing water temperatures greater than zero.
+Water temperature data were extracted from the Fraser River Freshwater Temperature Database.
+This database contains freshwater temperature data collected througout the Fraser River basin by multiple agencies and is maintained by DFO.
+Emergence probability was calculated by estimating $\hat{E}_s$ given all posterior coefficient estimates of equation $\ref{eq1}$ and calculating the proportion less than or equal to the observed number of days of incubation.
+We retained emergence date estimates where the probability of emergence was greater than zero and less than one.

+Immediate outmigration makes estuary arrival timing largely a function of emergence timing and river distance [@Neave:1966].
+We applied a time constant to the emergence date which was linearly scaled by river distance from the estuary, where the furthest locations took two days.
+This entire process resulted in distributions of estuary arrival dates for each site and year water temperature data was available.

+*Zooplankton bloom, match-mismatch and climate divergence*

+The ultimate food source of juvenile salmon in the estuary are zooplankton, thus to determine if our arrival timing estimates match food availability we need to know when past zooplankton abundances peaked. @Allen:2013 developed a model of phytoplankton bloom estimates in the Georgia Straight initialized with *in situ* observations, predicted by physical and biological observations.Using these modelled bloom date estimates and standard deviations, we projected zooplankton bloom distributions for each year.

+Zooplankton blooms are less defined by a single period but rather a puncuated series of blooms.
+To optimally benefit, salmon should arrive during the initial zooplankton bloom and feed across subsequent blooms.
+Because zooplankton feed on phytoplankton we approximated zooplankton bloom by applying a constant two week time lag to phytoplankton peak bloom date estimates [e.g., @Chittenden:2010].
+A zooplankton bloom window, capturing uncertainty in the phytoplankton model, was calculated by multiplying the standard deviation estimate by three.
+This 30 day zooplankton bloom window captures 99.6% of the variability around the mean estimate.

+To quantify match-mismatch between zooplankton bloom and pink salmon estuary arrival, we calculated the proportion of estimated arrival dates that coincide within the window of zooplankton bloom for a given year.
+Populations and years with greater overlap demonstrate greater opportunities for growth and survival.

+Ultimately, we wish to test whether correlative climates between natal streams and the estuary is predictive of match-mismatch.
+To quantify how well climates across the basin track the estuary we developed a relative measure of climatic disimilarity in each year between each site and the estuary.
+Our index consists of calculating the absolute difference in temperature (mean, minimum, maximum) and precipitation (mean) between the estuary and each site, in each month of each year.
+We then standardized these four climatic measures of similarity between zero and one for each spawn year and summed those standardized differences within each site and year.
+A spawn year spanned between July-01 and June-30 of the subsequent year, capturing direct impacts of climate on developing pink salmon embryos.
+The smaller the index value the greater the similarity between the estuary and the spawn site.
+Using these index values, we evaluate the relationship between climate similarity and pink salmon estuary arrival match-mismatch.

+#Discussion

+*Spatial structure of spawn timing shifts*

+*Spatial structure of physiological match-mismatch*

+*Plasticity*

+*Evolutionary pressure*

 #References